minoshim/qasMHD/README.md

 - shock capturing by approximate Riemann solvers, including state-of-the-art low-dissipation all-speed solvers[^1][^2];
 - preservation of the solenoidal condition of the magnetic field by a well-designed Contrained Transport method[^3].

-The qasMHD code is unique in that it can accurately solve MHD flows in wide-ranging Mach numbers, even when the flow is almost incompressible!
+The qasMHD code is unique in that it can accurately solve MHD flows in wide-ranging Mach numbers, even when the flow is almost incompressible!<br>
 The current version supports 1D-3D space in Cartesian coordinates and hybrid MPI/OpenMP parallel computation.

 ## System requirements